Kansai Music Conference

-Kansai Music Conference (KMC) (関西ミュージックカンファレンス Kansai Myuujikku Kanfarensu), is an international music industry conference based in the city of Osaka, located next to Kobe and Kyoto in the Kansai region of Japan, approx. 600 km west of Tokyo.
-Established in November, 2008 by music industry executive Duane Levi, the conference is an annual event focused on the continual theme of “Building Bridges With Music” to create a global community of artists, industry and music fans for the purpose of promoting cultural exchange through music, artistic collaboration, and cultural awareness.
+Kansai Music Conference (KMC) (関西ミュージックカンファレンス Kansai Myuujikku Kanfarensu), is an international music industry conference based in the city of Osaka, Japan.
+Established in November 2008 by music industry executive Duane Levi, the conference is an annual event focused on the continual theme of “Building Bridges With Music” to create a global community of artists, industry and music fans for the purpose of promoting cultural exchange through music, artistic collaboration, and cultural awareness.

 History

 Since the first conference in 2009, KMC has established itself as a global annual event that musicians look forward to joining, a year or more in advance.

 It was initially created as a music industry conference that was to be similar in design to conferences in other countries like SXSW, WOMEX, MIDEM, and Moshito Music Conference among others.

 However, due to the uniqueness of the Japanese music market, the original model was not feasible.

 2009

-The first Kansai Music Conference, KMC 2009 was held on September 19 and 20, 2009 at Convention Room AP Osaka.
+The first Kansai Music Conference, KMC 2009 was held on 19 and 20 September 2009 at Convention Room AP Osaka.
 Among the workshops and discussions, was a memorial celebration for Michael Jackson.

 There were a total of 16 live music venues used with approx. 52 performing artists and 20 presenters participating.